-- Demonstrate acceptable behavior in the classroom, on the school grounds and on the way to and from school. - Follow all directions of the classroom teacher and other school staff, obey the rules and regulations of each classroom, and avoid disturbing others. - 3.
-Comply with the school dress code. - Make every possible effort to complete work assigned, makeup work missed due to absences, and complete the required course of study. - 5.
-Attend class on time, every day, ready to learn unless ill or with a valid excuse. - At no time make any threat to commit, attempt to commit, or commit any physical violence against school personnel or other pupils.
-Bullving is not tolerated. - 7.
+- 1. Demonstrate acceptable behavior in the classroom, on the school grounds, and on the way to and from school. - 2.
+Follow all directions of the classroom teacher and other school staff, obey the rules and regulations of each classroom, and avoid disturbing others. - 3.
+Comply with the school dress code. - 4.
+Make every possible effort to complete work assigned, make up work missed due to absences, and complete the required course of study. - 5.
+Attend class on time, every day, ready to learn unless ill or with a valid excuse. - 6.
+At no time make any threat to commit, attempt to commit, or commit any physical violence against school personnel or other pupils.
+Bullying is not tolerated.
+See attachment #9 for the SAUSD Policy on Bullying. - 7.
 At no time deface, damage, destroy, steal, or litter school district property or the property of other persons. - 8.
-At no time us profane or vulgar language or make obscene or suggestive gestures. - At no time loiter on or near school grounds. - 10.
-At no time use, possess, or distribute tobacco, any controlled substance (including marijuana), narcotics, alcohol, or intoxicants, weapons, or other contraband on a school campus or while under the jurisdiction of the school. - 11.
-At no time possess or distribute "look alike" drug substances or drug paraphernalia. - 12.
+At no time use profane or vulgar language or make obscene or suggestive gestures. - 9.
+At no time loiter on or near school grounds. - 10.
+At no time use, possess, or distribute tobacco, any controlled substance (including marijuana), narcotics, alcohol, intoxicants, weapons, or other contraband on a school campus or while under the school's jurisdiction. - 11.
+At no time possess or distribute "look-alike" drug substances or drug paraphernalia. - 12.
 At no time participate in any form of "hazing."

 All pupils are reminded that they are subject to complying with the Code of Pupil Behavior at all times while under the jurisdiction of the school.
-This includes attendance at school functions (whether on or off campus), during the lunch hour, and while going to school from home and returning to home from school.
+This includes attendance at school functions (whether on or off campus), during the lunch hour, and while going to school from home and returning home from school.
 A copy of this document can be found at your child's school site.